Which codec to choose for my website’s audio content?

 • High-Quality Audio Without Loss of Data: Perfect fidelity to the original source.

-• Larger File Sizes: Typically 40-60% of the original uncompressed size (e.g., WAV), but still significantly larger than MP3, AAC, or Opus files.
+• Larger File Sizes: Typically 40-60% of the original uncompressed size, but still much larger than MP3, AAC, or Opus.

 Best Use Cases on a Website: